mtlynch/mediagoblin/docs/source/siteadmin/media-types.rst

 Audio
 =====

-To enable audio, install the gstreamer and python-gstreamer bindings (as well as whatever gstreamer plugins you want, good/bad/ugly), scipy and numpy are also needed for the audio spectrograms.
+To enable audio, install the GStreamer and python-gstreamer bindings (as well as whatever GStreamer plugins you want, good/bad/ugly), SciPy and NumPy are also needed for the audio spectrograms.
 To install these on Debianoid systems, run::